-Sukuk remained attractive to issuers as well as a wide range of investors in various regions and financial hubs.
-Total global issuance has increased 32% in volume from USD 87.9 billion in 2016 to USD 116.7 billion in 2017.

-In 2017, the increase in sukuk issuance was mainly driven by regular issuances in Saudi Arabia, Asia, GCC, Africa and some other regions.
-Malaysia continues to dominate the sukuk market.
-However, shares from countries such as Indonesia, United Arab Emirates (UAE) and Turkey are close behind in value of shares.
+Sukuk remained attractive to issuers as well as a wide range of investors.
+In 2017, sukuk market observed double-digit growth rates thanks to the large issuances.
+On the other hand, total global sukuk issuance increased only about 5% from USD 116.7 billion in 2017 to USD 123.2 billion in 2018.
+In 2018, the increase in sukuk issuance was mainly driven by regular issuances in Saudi Arabia, Asia, GCC, Africa and some other regions.
+Malaysia continued to dominate the sukuk market.

-$^{^{19}}$ Share of Islamic Banking Sector in Total Banking sector>15%
+Figure 16: Global Sukuk Issuances (2001-2018, USD million)